 Stories + Inspirations

 One of my interviewees, Fred, told me about his experience rushing for a fraternity.
 He said that he rushed “because it was cool”, but as an international student, he did not have much prior knowledge about Greek life.
-So after joining the fraternity, he found the experience quite different from what he expected.
-He wished that there could have been more introduction and informative background culture provided to him.
+He found the experience quite different from what he expected.

-Caroline shared about her experience when she was a freshman in college.
-She didn’t know where her interest lied exactly, so she talked with her friends.
+Caroline didn’t know where her interest lied exactly when she was a freshman, so she talked with her friends.
 She thinks that friends are a big factor for new students to determine which organizations to join.